Whenever you establish a business, it receives a type of tax treatment automatically from the IRS.

-The answer is “disregarded entity,” which is basically just a fancy way of saying that the IRS pretends that the LLC doesn’t exist.
-It means that the owner of the SMLLC will be taxed like a sole proprietorship would.
-(A sole proprietorship is a one-owner business that’s personally owned by the proprietor, so it’s the simplest way to organize and run any business).
+The answer is “disregarded entity,” which is basically a fancy way of saying that the IRS pretends that the LLC doesn’t exist.
+This means that the owner of the SMLLC is taxed like a sole proprietorship.
+A sole proprietorship is a one-owner business that’s personally owned by the proprietor (aka the owner), and it’s the simplest way to organize and run any business.

 Bear in mind that, although we’ve made every effort to ensure that this information is up-to-date and accurate, it doesn’t constitute legal advice, and it shouldn’t be used as a substitute for legal or tax advice, so consult with your attorney or tax advisor if you have any questions or need guidance regarding your business.

 Disregarded Entities and Federal Taxes

-This means that you’ll file IRS Schedule C, along with your personal tax return, in order to report all of the income and expenses that your LLC has incurred over the past year.
+This means that you’ll file IRS Schedule C, along with your personal tax return, in order to report all of your LLC’s income and expenses.

-Any profits or losses that your business incurs are passed to your personal Form 1040, and they’re added to any other income that you earn.
+Any profits or losses that your business incurs are passed to your personal Form 1040, and added to any other income that you earn.

 Disregarded Entities and California State Taxes

 If you’re doing business in California, the state will treat your SMLLC as a disregarded entity for tax purposes too.

 All California LLCs are also required to file, with the Franchise Tax Board, a separate tax return on Form 568, Limited Liability Company Return of Income.

-On top of that, you need to comply with all of California’s rules for LLCs, which include filing statements of information with the California Secretary of State every other year.
+On top of that, you need to comply with all of California’s rules for LLCs, including filing your statement of information with the California Secretary of State every other year.